pangenome/povu/README.md

 # povu
-Find regions of variation in a variation graph
+Find flubbles in a variation graph

 ## Install